Oklahoma, Louisiana, Arkansas, Missouri, Alabama, Tennessee, Indiana, Ohio, Mississippi, Kentucky, West Virginia,

 In a recent article published by the Centers for Disease Control (CDC), they presented compelling statistical information on the cancer cases being reported and then the deaths caused by cancer, broken down by state.
 This map outlining the states that have the lowest number of cancer related deaths contrasted with the states that have the highest mortality rate.

 Utah enjoys the lowest mortality rate while Kentucky is plagued by the highest death rate from cancer in the United States, not a flattering stat to lead the country with, sorry Wildcats.
 A large online cancer community recently provided some possible scenarios as to why all states are not benefiting by a drop in cancer deaths.
 The suggestions were viable and made sense, although they were certainly not achieved based on any scientific principle.
-The Cancer Horizons community suggested these various issues may have influenced the negative results received in Kentucky, Mississippi, West Virginia, Arkansas, Louisiana, Tennessee, Oklahoma, Alabama, Indiana and Missouri and Ohio.
+The Cancer Horizons community suggested these various issues may have influenced the negative results received in Kentucky, Mississippi, West Virginia, Arkansas, Louisiana, Tennessee, Oklahoma, Alabama, Indiana, and Missouri, and Ohio.

 The intent of this author is not to disparage any of these states in any way.
 Some of the most incredible people I know live there.
-There is obvious concern however if DNA, Genetics, Lifestyle, smoking or any of the usual cancer culprits are not the only things to worry about.
+There is an obvious concern however if DNA, Genetics, Lifestyle, smoking, or any of the usual cancer culprits are not the only things to worry about.

 Possible reasons why cancer is higher in these 11-states: